-Join us at CSUN for High School Journalism Day!
+Join us at CSUN for High School Journalism Day on Oct.
+19

 What is the parking situation?

-Attendees may drive, parking in the B3 structure.
+Attendees may drive and park in the B3 structure.
 Parking is $8 for the day.

 What if I drive an electric car?